Dental Implants for a Missing Tooth in Naperville, IL

 The Implant Process

-- Consultation: Dr. Brammeier examines your teeth with digital X-rays and CT scans to create a precise treatment plan
+- Consultation: Using digital X-rays and CT scans, Dr. Brammeier examines your teeth and builds a precise treatment plan

-- Implant placement: A small titanium post is placed into the jawbone under local anesthesia
+- Implant placement: Under local anesthesia, a small titanium post is set into the jawbone

 - Healing period: Over 3–6 months, the implant fuses with the bone in a process called osseointegration

-- Abutment: A connector piece is placed on the implant to support the crown
+- Abutment: A connector piece is fitted onto the implant to support the crown

-- Crown placement: A custom porcelain crown is attached — completing your new tooth
+- Crown placement: A custom porcelain crown is attached to complete your new tooth

 - In some cases, bone grafting may be needed before implant placement

-Dental implants are the gold standard for tooth replacement — find out if you're a candidate.
+For tooth replacement, dental implants set the gold standard.
+Find out if you're a candidate.

 What to Expect at Your Visit